schoenwetteradam/wix-keeping-it-cute-app/README.md

 - `POST /api/purchase-order-items` - Add an item to a purchase order
 - `PUT /api/purchase-order-items` - Update a purchase order item
 - `DELETE /api/purchase-order-items` - Delete a purchase order item
+- `GET /api/get-purchase-receipts/[purchaseOrderId]` - List receipts for a purchase order
+- `POST /api/upload-purchase-receipt` - Upload a receipt image and record it

 Example usage: